 It is estimated that there are more than 100 million carers in Europe today.
 This accounts for about one fifth of the entire European population.
 Part of them are young people, principally girls.
 According to the Erasmus KA2 (Youth) funded Care to Work project and EUROCARERS' statistics, young carers are faced with additional barriers to education, training and employment.
-At a critical point for Europe when youth unemployment continues to rise, IARS has put together a strategic partnership of familiar and no so familiar to Erasmus organisations to run C2E as a youth-led, transnational project that will develop, test and implement innovative practices in a much neglected area in the field of youth.
-Social entrepreneurial competences, such as business and strategic planning with a social dimension, will be the main pillar of the capacity building course curriculum to be developed for the young potential entrepreneurs of C2E.
+At a critical point for Europe when youth unemployment continues to rise, IARS has put together a strategic partnership of Erasmus organisations to run Care to Entrepreneurship, a youth-led, transnational project that will develop, test and implement innovative practices in a much neglected area in the field of youth support.
+Social entrepreneurial competences, such as business and strategic planning will be the main pillar of the capacity building course curriculum which has been developed for the young potential entrepreneurs of C2E.

 Youth Advisory Board

 As a user led organisation, IARS runs the Youth Advisory Group.
 YAB is a team of young volunteers aged 15 – 25 from different backgrounds and circumstances who are aware of the problems facing young people in today’s society and who are interested in an opportunity to do something positive about these issues.
 This body will be consulted at all stages of the project.
 This is an excellent opportunity for young people to get their voices heard and to address issues that are important for them.
 More about the Youth Advisory Board can be found here.